 Regional Water Conservation Program Available to Residents and Business Owners

 All Tuolumne County residents are now eligible for the Watersense Toilet and Showerhead Rebate!
-Tuolumne Utilities District (TUD), and Twain Harte Community Service District (THCSD), in partnership with the Tuolumne County Resource Conservation District, are offering a rebate of up to $100.00 for one Watersense labeled toilet and up to $25.00 for one Watersense labeled showerhead.
+Tuolumne Utilities District (TUD), and Twain Harte Community Service District (THCSD), in partnership with the Tuolumne County Resource Conservation District, are offering a rebate of up to $100.00 for one Watersense labeled toilet and up to $25.00 for one Watersense labeled showerhead to residential homeowners.

 Tuolumne County residents can qualify for the rebate as follows:

-01. For Twain Harte CSD customers, visit www.twainhartecsd.com for additional information and application form
+- 01. For Twain Harte CSD customers, visit twainhartecsd.comfor additional information and application form

 02. All other residents of Tuolumne County can receive their application through TUD.
 Please complete the attached application form and remember to include your receipts to be eligible for the rebate.
 Applications with receipts dated as of January 1, 2017 are eligible for the rebate.
-The rebate program will be available through grant funding and is anticipated to be completed by November 30, 2018.
+The rebate program will be available through grant funding until funds are exhausted.